 Photographs of the winners, together with their names and ages and where they are based, to be used in publicity campaigns associated with FBYAA, as the FBYAA sees fit.

-ADMIN FEE
+ADMINISTRATION FEE

-There is a £10.00 entry fee payable at the same time as submitting your application.
+There is a £10.00 fee payable at the same time as submitting your application.
 Your entry will only be completed once you have paid this fee.

-Are administration fees refundable?
+Is the administration fee refundable?

-Fees are only refundable if you have paid by credit card and an error on our part prevents you from submitting your entry.
+The fee is only refundable if you have paid by credit card and an error on our part has prevented you from submitting your entry.

 HOW TO APPLY